yannickl88/features-bundle/README.md

     public function someMethod()
     {
         if ($this->feature->isActive()) {
-            // do some extra logic when this feature is active }
+            // do some extra beta logic when this feature is active }
     }
 }
 ```
+So if I now add `?beta=on` to my URL.
+The feature will trigger.

 __Note:__ If you remove the tag, it will inject a deprecated feature.
 This deprecated feature will trigger a warning when the `isActive` is used so you will quickly see where unused feature are used.